CodyAdam/React-Settings-Panel/README.md

 ## What is it ?

-This is a quick tamplate windows system made using React.
+This is a quick template for a windows system made using React.
 It handle multiple window at the same time.